 This part of the course identifies the underlying technological forces that have driven the development of Monolithic fabrication and 3D packaging, how they are designed and manufactured, and what the key technical hurdles are to the widespread adoption of these revolutionary technologies.

 - Interposers: the shortcut to 3D packaging

 10. The Way forward: a CMOS technology forecast.
-Ultimately, all good things must come to an end, and the end of classical (bulk, planar) CMOS appears to be at hand.
-No discussion of advanced CMOS technology is complete without a peek into the future, and this final section of the course looks ahead to the 14/10/7nm CMOS nodes and forecasts the evolution of CMOS device technology for Logic, DRAM and Flash memory.
+Ultimately, all good things must come to an end, and the end of classical (bulk, planar) CMOS has arrived.
+No discussion of advanced CMOS technology is complete without a peek into the future, and this final section of the course looks ahead to the 10/7/5nm CMOS nodes and forecasts the evolution of CMOS device technology for Logic, DRAM and Flash memory.

 - The two possible paths forward in CMOS device architecture (FinFETs vs UTB SOI)

 - The transition to 3D devices